 To help your child lie still for the treatment they may need an anaesthetic and might be fitted with some type of immobilisation device during the preparation stage.
 For example, when treating the head, a facemask or a device with a bite-block might be used.
-The Proton Centre may put temporary or permanent marks (tattoos) on your child's skin as a guide for subsequent therapy.
+The proton centre may put temporary or permanent marks (tattoos) on your child's skin as a guide for subsequent therapy.

 To plan your child's treatment they will need to have a CT scan whilst immobilised.
 A further MRI scan may also be required to help doctors target the proton beam therapy accurately.

-Your child will also need to see a paediatric oncology specialist regularly.
-This will be at a separate site to the Proton Centre.
+If your child needs to see a paediatric oncology specialist, this will be at a separate site to the proton centre.